Welcome to Navarra!

 Avda.
 Marcelo Celayeta, 60.

-On Mondays from 10:00 AM to 2:00 PM, they offer advice and a food bag.
+On Tuesdays from 10:00 AM to 2:00 PM, they offer advice and a food bag.

 Basic migration orientation and information service (opens in a new tab)

-The content of this page is for informational purposes only.
-We appreciate it if you notify us of any errors or missing information.
+We appreciate it if you let us know about any errors or missing information.

-to be able to access your citizen rights.
+Empadronamiento!
+It’s the first thing you must do to be able to access your citizen rights.

-We tell you how to access Public
+We tell you how to access free Spanish lessons.

-Health
+Health care

-Information you must know to be able
+Information you must know to be able to access Public Health in Navarra.

 Accommodation

-housing in Pamplona and the Region.
+Barriers and options in accessing housing in Pamplona and the Region.

-Sexist violence, equality and LGBTIQ+
+Gender-based violence, equality and LGBTIQ+

 When faced with an attack, seek help!

-to find a job in Navarra.
+Information and resources to find employment in Navarra.

-Information you should know to apply
+Information you should know about residence permits, asylum and nationality.

 Aid and social services

-Information on Guaranteed Income and
+Information on Guaranteed Income and other public services in Navarra.

 Minors